 The Education Building was completed in 1957

 St. Paul's is a Gothic Revival church built in the form of a cross, facing toward the east.
 This orientation allows the morning sun to shine through the large altar window depicting the "Conversion of St. Paul."
-This window is a masterpiece from the Lewis Comfort Tiffany Studios, as are several others throughout the church.
+This window is a masterpiece from the Louis Comfort Tiffany Studios, as are several others throughout the church.
 There are also windows produced by the Willetts Studio, another renowned name in stained glass work.

 The bell tower has an eleven-bell carillon, also a gift to the church from the estate of Miss Laura Hard, daughter of The Rev. Anson Hard.
 The bells were first rung on July 4, 1909, the birthday of Miss Hard.
 The carillon can be played from a station in the sacristy or from the organ console.